slamice/wri/hipsters/first-draft/ch08 - Renee walk home, prof punch.md

 "PRUDENT?!"
 I pronounced slowly in disbelief.

 "COME _ON_" She ushered, "COME the fuck _ON_.
 Let's go _home_."

+I didn't move, and she was half a block down until she looked back at me and stopped.
+We waited and watched eachother for a while.
+I remember being pissed beyond any pissed I could be.
+We stared at eachother, and Renee started to cry.

+"What the fuck is wrong with you?"

+I said nothing.
+My face I knew was screwed up pretty bad.
+I closed my eyes and started to breathe in, then out, trying to relax.

+"You think your bullshit meditation and praying sometimes is helping you?
+It's all full of shit.
+Even a fucking monk begs for money, he's full of shit."

+"I fucking love you!"
+She started crying.
+I was pretty sure everyone who lived in teh deserted warehouses heard us.

+"You can pick up the dishes tomorrow morning when they're all in peices in the parking lot."

+Turned out to be a short night.
+The sun was starting to rise up.
+Someone dropped a rose into the sky and the hues started trickling in.

 ==============

 "You don't get your stuff.
 You don't get your stupid dishes that you never even used."